Sri Lanka’s president scrambles to end protests over economic turmoil

 For several hours on Sunday, authorities blocked social media services including Twitter.
 But videos went viral as Sri Lankans used virtual private network (VPN) software to bypass the ban.

-One videos making rounds in Sri Lanka showed a protester named Jayasinghege Sudara Nadeesh making an impassioned plea to police guarding the president’s residence.
+One video making rounds in Sri Lanka showed a protester named Jayasinghege Sudara Nadeesh making an impassioned plea to police guarding the president’s residence.
 He was eventually arrested.

 “We came to the streets today because we cannot feed our children,” Nadeesh said in a clip that has been viewed more than 1.2 million times on Facebook.
 “You, as law enforcement agents, have taken oaths to safeguard the country.
 Please don’t beat us.
 Don’t fire tear gas and water cannons at us.
 Join us.”